 The real-time clock (RTC) base time of the system running the Agent.

 Base time by NTP

 The base time by the clock synchronized with the NTP server.
-The Status plugin must be enabled to use the NTP base time (The Status plugin is enabled in the default configuration file).
+The Status plugin must be enabled to use the NTP based base time.